 CPR/AED training by The Rotary Club of Plymouth

 The one-hour and 15 minute training sessions are open to teenagers and adults who are interested in learning to help save lives.
-Participants can learn hands-only CPR, which teaches chest compressions without mouth-to-mouth breaths, as well as the use of an AED.
+Participants learn hands-only CPR, which teaches chest compressions without mouth-to-mouth breaths, as well as the use of an AED.

 Voluntary contributions are accepted through:

-Plymouth Rotary Foundation PO Box 46453 Plymouth, MN 55447
+Rotary Club of Plymouth, Foundation, PO Box 46453, Plymouth, MN 55447

-Heart Safe Plymouth Rotary Club of Plymouth http://rotaryplymouth.org/
+"Heart Safe Plymouth" of the Rotary Club of Plymouth http://rotaryplymouth.org/

 FAQs